 Does an attorney have to write the contract?

 A contract is a legal document that commits each party to perform under the terms spelled out in the agreement.
 For this reason, it is very important that each party to the agreement knows and understands what is being agreed to.
 If you don't understand the terms of a contract, don't sign it until it is made clear.
-It is also a good idea to have an attorney periodically review standard contracts like purchase orders or equipment leases that are routinely used in municipal operations to ensure they are up to date with any contract provisions that may have come into effect after the contract was drafted.
+It is also a good idea to have an attorney periodically review standard contracts like purchase orders or equipment leases that are routinely used in municipal operations.
+Doing so will help ensure they are up to date with any contract provisions that may have come into effect after the contract was drafted.

 If the other party to a contract fails to perform or breaks the contract, how long does a municipality have to sue?

-Under AS 09.10.053, if someone does not perform under a contract it is called a "breach of contract".
+Under AS 09.10.053, if someone does not perform under a contract, it is called a "breach of contract".
 A person generally has three years from the date of the breach of the contract to sue for any damages that may have occurred.
-However, under AS 09.10.120 (see The Current Alaska Statutes), municipalities generally have six years to bring an action for a breach of a contract.
+However, under AS 09.10.120 municipalities may have six years to bring an action for a breach of a contract.

-This special law may not apply to all contracts, so review the contract carefully and/or talk with an attorney about the particular contract that is being broken.
+This special law does not apply to all contracts, so review the contract carefully and/or talk with an attorney about the particular contract that is being broken.

 Can one party force the other party to perform under the contract?

 Going to court to force the other party to perform is called "suing for specific performance".
 Frequently, the courts will not enforce specific performance because it is messy and can continue the problem.
-Rather than enforce the performance of the contract, courts may require one party to pay another for their damage.
+Rather than enforce the performance of the contract, courts may require one party to pay another for the damage they incurred.
 "Awarding damages" requires the payment of cash to the party who has not breached the contract for any inconvenience caused by the breach.
-In cases where there is no money available to award, or there is collateral involved such as a real property contract, the court is more likely to enforce specific performance.
-Once a breach has occurred it is advisable to contact an attorney, particularly if the contract is complicated or involves large sums of money.
+In cases where there is no money available to award, or where there is collateral involved such as a real property contract, the court is more likely to enforce specific performance.
+Once a breach has occurred, it is advisable to contact an attorney, particularly if the contract is complicated or involves large sums of money.